FreeCAD/FreeCAD-addons/README.md

 [AddonManager]: icons/AddonManager.svg

-### Current add-ons
+### Addon Descriptions

-For a description of each Addon please open FreeCAD use the dropdown menu `Tools > Addon manager` to scroll between all available Addons.
+For a description of each Addon you can either:
+* within FreeCAD use the Addon Manager to scroll between all available Addon/External Workbenches.
-You can also click on each individually linked Addons in this repository to read their README files.
+* click on each individually linked Addons in this repository to read their README files.

 ### Installing

-#### Important Note
-***Starting from FreeCAD v0.17.9940 the Addon Manager was finally implemented in to FreeCAD.
-It can be accessed from the dropdown Tools -> 'Addon Manager' menu.
+***Important Note: As of FreeCAD v0.17.9940 the Addon Manager was finally implemented in to FreeCAD.
+It can be accessed from within the Tools → 'Addon Manager' dropdown menu.
 For earlier versions (≤v0.16), please see the [Deprecated Installation Methods](#deprecated-installation-methods) section***.

 #### 1. Builtin Addon Manager

-With version 0.17 FreeCAD now has a built-in Addon Manager that will install 3rd party workbenches and macros.
-To access it via ***Tools -> Addon Manager*** as per the screenshot:
+The recommended way is using the built-in Addon Manager that installs 3rd party workbenches, addons, and macros.
+Access it via ***Tools → Addon Manager***:

 ![freecad-0.17-addon_manager-screenshot](https://user-images.githubusercontent.com/4140247/37867768-2eb7db20-2f73-11e8-83fb-8868995ba49d.png)

 #### 2. Manual install

+For any reason the first option is not available, then manual installation is always possible.
+Github provides users to '[Clone or download](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)' each of the addons listed in this repository.
+They can be downloaded by:
+* navigating to the specific addon repository
+* clicking the green 'Clone or download' → Download ZIP' buttons found in the top right of each addon page
+OR
+* Using `git clone <github repository URL>`
-Each of these addons can be downloaded by clicking the **Download ZIP** button found on top of each addon page, or using **Git**.
-Most of the addons must either be placed in your user's FreeCAD/Mod folder, or in the Macros folder.
-Refer to the instructions on each addon page for complete instructions.
+Most of the addons must either be placed in your user's `FreeCAD/Mod` folder, or in the Macros folder.
+Refer to the instructions on each addon page.

-**Note**: Your user's FreeCAD folder location is obtained by typing in FreeCAD's python console: `FreeCAD.ConfigGet("UserAppData")`while the Macros folder location is indicated in the dialog opened from menu *Macro -> Macros...*
+**Note**: Your user's FreeCAD folder location is obtained by typing in FreeCAD's python console: `FreeCAD.ConfigGet("UserAppData")`while the Macros folder location is indicated in the dialog opened from *Macro -> Macros...* dropdown menu.

 ### Adding your workbench to the collection